MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2024 October 6th: Minor updates/finishing current modulator returns.
 - UPDATE 2024 October 8th: Oh yes, I could not at this moment figure out how to else prevent lua code from using non existent variable than making them exist with that little "Request 1st Preset" button.
 So please, keep that on while closing the panel or use it at the beginning always, but disable it later.
 - UPDATE 2025 January 23rd: Both PATCH and PERFORMANCE change main selections work now with enabling midi out ON.
+- UPDATE 2025 October 30th: Green Display texture for clarity.
+Added instruction to get first preset before any other dumps will work.
+Solved LUA -bug.

  "YAMAHA A4000 SAMPLER MANIPULATOR.bpanelz & YAMAHA A5000 SAMPLER MANIPULATOR.bpanelz"
 - Update 2024 22th April 04:25 GMT: FIXED file handling bugs and removed PC hanging os.time function.